 We subsequently define the zeta function for a point set $L\subseteq \mathds R^d$, shifted by a vector $\bm r\in \mathds R^d$. \begin{definition}[Set zeta function] Let $L\subseteq \mathds R^d$ be a uniformly discrete set, $\bm r\in \mathds R^d$, and $\nu\in \mathds C$ with $\mathrm{Re}(\nu)>d$.
 We then define the zeta function of the set $L\backslash\{\bm r\}$ as the meromorphic continuation of

-to $\nu\in\mathds C$, where the primed sum excludes the summand where $\bm z=\bm r$. \end{definition} Note that in contrast to \cite{buchheit2024computation}, the argument of the zeta function here refers to the shift in position.
+to $\nu\in\mathds C$, where the primed sum excludes the summand where $\bm z=\bm r$. \end{definition} Note that in contrast to \cite{buchheit2025computation}, the argument of the zeta function here refers to the shift in position.
 The resulting zeta function is related to the Epstein zeta function originally introduced by Paul Epstein in 1903 in \cite{epstein1903theorieI,epstein1903theorieII}.
-For some some lattice $\Lambda=A\mathds Z^{d}$, $A\in\mathds{R}^{d\times d}$ regular, a shiftvector $\bm r\in\mathds R^d$, and a wavevector $\bm k\in\mathds R^d$, the Epstein zeta function is defined as the lattice sum
+For some lattice $\Lambda=A\mathds Z^{d}$, $A\in\mathds{R}^{d\times d}$ regular, a shift vector $\bm r\in\mathds R^d$, and a wave vector $\bm k\in\mathds R^d$, the Epstein zeta function is defined as the lattice sum

 meromorphically continued to $\nu\in\mathds C$.
-The Epstein zeta function is a wide generalization of the Riemann zeta function to oscillatory lattice sums in multiple dimensions and is of particular interest in the physics of long-range interacting lattice systems \cite{buchheitEpsteinZetaMethod2025}.
-The set zeta function was recently introduced by some of the authors in \cite{buchheit2024computation} as a generalization to geometries without translational invariance.
+The Epstein zeta function is a generalization of the Riemann zeta function to oscillatory lattice sums in multiple dimensions and is of particular interest in the physics of long-range interacting lattice systems \cite{buchheitEpsteinZetaMethod2025}.
+The set zeta function was recently introduced by some of the authors in \cite{buchheit2025computation} as a generalization to geometries without translational invariance.

 The following theorem is our first main result.
 It provides a way to correct the error introduced by truncating the lattice sum through efficiently computable derivatives of zeta functions, yielding an exact expression for the full sum.
 We refer to this method as \emph{zeta expansion}.
-To present the result in a compact form, we adopt standard multi-index notation, i.e., $\bm \alpha! = \alpha_1! \alpha_2! \dots \alpha_n!$.
+To present the result in a compact form, we adopt standard multi-index notation, i.e., $\bm \alpha! = \alpha_1! \alpha_2! \dots \alpha_d!$.
 The proof relies on the fact that the set zeta function is holomorphic in $\bm r$ on a subset of $\mathds C^d$, see Corollary~\ref{cor:holomorphy}, and can be expanded into a Taylor series that converges uniformly on every ball that does not intersect $L$.
-This Corollary follows directly from the technical Theorem~\ref{thm:crandall} that also yields a computationally efficient representation of the infinite sum.
+This Corollary follows directly from Theorem~\ref{thm:crandall} that also yields a computationally efficient representation of the infinite sum.

 \begin{theorem}[Zeta expansion for micromagnetics] Consider $L=A\mathds Z^n\times \{0\}^{d-n}$ with $A\in \mathds R^{n\times n}$ regular and $n\in \mathds N_+$ with $n\le d$, a multi-index of derivative orders $\bm m\in \mathds N^d$, and a compact domain $\Omega\subset \mathds R^d$.
 For $\bm r\in \mathds R^d$, choose a symmetric near-field lattice $L_\mathrm{near}\subset L$ such that $-L_\mathrm{near}=L_\mathrm{near}$ and a far-field lattice $L_\mathrm{far}=L\setminus L_\mathrm{near}$ such that $\mathrm{dist}_\infty(\bm r, L_\mathrm{far}+2\Omega)>0$ with $\mathrm{dist}_\infty$ the distance in the infinity norm.